Italy's marinas are the best in the Mediterranean because of their proximity to artistic and natural beauty in addition to ultra-modern facilities.

 Portovenere is an ancient village at the western end of the Ligurian Gulf, one of the most idyllic villages on the coast.
 Looking at the houses in Portovenere you can still identify the typical architecture of the colonies of the Maritime Republic of Genoa, which wanted the houses both as places to live and as defensive structures in case of attack from the sea.

-In Portovenere, you can also visit the walls strengthened by towers, the Castle and other medieval structures that have contributed to making this town a UNESCO World Heritage Site.
+In Portovenere, in addition to the beautiful tourist port, you can also visit the walls strengthened by towers, the Castle and other medieval structures that have contributed to making this town a UNESCO World Heritage Site.

 Many VIPs come to Sanremo on their luxury yachts, especially during the summer and the Sanremo Festival week.
 In the marina area, you will find everything you need for your boating holiday: ship chandler, assistance with onboard electronics, nautical upholstery and specialised boat laundry.